dwhiffing/fury/content/aar/nf/nf25_aj/body.md

 by P-3s (in the west) or S-3s (in the east).
 Formations are tightened up and changed to put the valuable aviation ships and LKAs in the center, with less critical ships acting as missile soaks on the flanks.
-(Sorry LSTs!)
+(Sorry LSTs\!)
 Formations will travel radars off, but sonars active.
 My SSNs will be flank guard far to the outside of the passing formations.

 The Guadalcanal group (which will not participate in these landings) is